erdii/rsmq-monitor/README.md

 # RSMQ-Monitor
-A tool to monitor one or more Redis Simple Message Queues on the same redis-server
+A tool to monitor one or more Redis Simple Message Queues

 ## Concept